-I am writing on behalf of my patient, [Insert patient name], to request [Payer name] cover the use of Prokera® to treat their Corneal Ulcer.
+I am writing on behalf of my patient, [Insert patient name], to request [Payor name] cover the use of Prokera® to treat their Corneal Ulcer.
 As you know, a corneal ulcer is an ocular emergency, as corneal ulcers have one thing in common: the potential to cause devastating loss of vision-often rapidly.
 Treatment for corneal ulcers depends on the cause, and we know that treatment should be started as soon as possible to prevent scarring of the cornea.
-For this reason, I determined this patient requires placement of Prokera, corneal bandage[s], to treat their damaged corneas.
+For this reason, I determined this patient requires placement of Prokera, Cryopreserved Amniotic Membrane[s] (CAMs), to treat their damaged corneas.

 This patient has [a history of injury, dry eye, incomplete blinking, etc.-ADD PATIENT-SPECIFIC HISTORY that led to corneal ulcer].
 If allowed to progress, my patient's corneal ulcer is in danger of causing additional complications including loss of vision.
-To prevent it from progressing, I have determined that they required the application of a Prokera amniotic membrane.
+To prevent it from progressing, I have determined that they required the application of a Prokera Cryopreserved Amniotic Membrane (CAM).
 This patient has a corneal ulcer that studies show, can get clinically significant benefits from the Prokera application.